What are CCJs and IVAs?

 What is a CCJ?

-A County Court Judgement (CCJ) is a type of Judgement that can be issued against you in England, Wales or Northern Ireland if you fail to pay back any debt that you owe.
+A County Court judgment (CCJ) is a type of judgment that can be issued against you in England, Wales, or Northern Ireland if you fail to pay back any debt that you owe.
 You will generally be aware if a CCJ has been filed against you as debtors will first issue you with a warning letter stating that you need to pay them back an X amount or they will pursue legal action.
-If you cannot afford to pay them back, a Judgement will be filed against you, stating a deadline for repayments, outlining how much you owe and how you will pay it back.
+If you cannot afford to pay them back, a Judgment will be filed against you, stating a deadline for repayments, outlining how much you owe and how you will pay it back.